What do meteorites look like?

 Other Defining Characteristics

-There are a few other kinds of details you can look for. ~90+% of all meteorites are “stony” meteorites.
+There are a few other details you can look for. ~90+% of all meteorites are “stony” meteorites.
 This kind of meteorite usually contains features called chondrules.

 What are chondrules?
 We’re not sure exactly how they formed, but we know they date back to the earliest days of our solar system, 4.56 billion years ago.
-In a nutshell — they’re small spherical droplets of rock, usually about a millimeter in diameter.
-They range from 0.1 mm or smaller to ~1 cm across.
+In a nutshell — they’re small, spherical droplets of rock, usually about a millimeter across.
+They can range from 0.1 mm or smaller to ~1 cm across.
 In rare cases they can be larger, but they’re usually 1 mm or so.
 Here are some examples of chondrules in cut meteorites:

 ~90% of meteorites will look something like this when cut.
 When looking for meteorites, this is what you are most likely to find.
-Note that in many of them the chondrules are only faintly visible, if at all.
-This is common.
-Also, note that many of these stones exhibit visible metal flakes when cut.
+Note that in many cases the chondrules are only faintly visible, or they may be almost absent: this is common.
+Also, note that many of these stones exhibit visible iron-nickel flakes when cut.
 A more oxidized meteorite might not have any of these left, but a polished stony meteorite will almost always still have some of these.
 Flecks of specular hematite in terrestrial rocks can look similar, but appear darker, and less like native metal.

-Stony meteorites without chondrules are very rare, and they usually look very much like terrestrial igneous rocks on the inside.
-The only good identifying features of these types of meteorites are shock veins and fusion crust.
-These meteorites rarely oxidize over time.
-In 15 years of hunting in good desert terrain, we have found three such meteorites.
+Stony meteorites without chondrules (achondrites) are very rare, and they usually look very much like terrestrial igneous rocks on the inside.
+The only good identifying feature of this type of meteorite is fusion crust, and possibly shock veins.
+These meteorites usually don’t contain much iron and will rarely rust or oxidize over time.
+In ~20 years of hunting in good desert terrain, we have found several thousand chondrites, and just a few of these uncommon meteorites.
 They’re so rare — and usually so hard to identify — that it’s probably not worth spending time looking for them until you know quite a bit about meteorites.
 Here are some examples.

 All of the above meteorites would be very strongly attracted to a magnet.
 As much as a piece of solid iron.
-They’re typically fairly easy to identify.
 Note: many have deep indentations in their surfaces, but no “bubbles.”

 But be careful — many terrestrial rocks also contain (magnetic) iron, and people have been concentrating iron to make tools (and thus, slag), for thousands of years.
 Most iron-bearing, magnetic rocks on Earth are from Earth.